New Testament people named Mary: Mary Magdalene

 Three of the four Gospels mention Mary Magdalene as one of the women who was present at the crucifixion, while Luke only mentions "the women who followed him from Galilee."
 Matthew and Mark mention that she witnessed the burial of Jesus, Luke only mentions 'the women of Galilee' without a name, and John does not mention any women at all.
-However, all four Gospels report that Mary Magdalene was amongst the women who subsequently found Jesus' tomb empty; John mentions her only her.
+However, all four Gospels report that Mary Magdalene was amongst the women who subsequently found Jesus' tomb empty; John only mentions her.